fengjixuchui/rootkit-11/docs/report.md

 The rootkit modifies in kernel memory objects to prevent the rootkit kernel module from being detected through commands such as `kldstat`.

+The rootkit makes use of system call hooking.
+System call hooking can be detected easily by iterating through the system call function pointer table and comparing the function pointers against the legitiment values.
+This is especially easy considering that symbols such as `sys_mkdir` are available.
+To avoid being detected so easily, the rootkit uses live in-line patching of the legitiment functions to transfer control to rootkit.
+This ensures that should a rootkit detector iterate through the system call function pointer table, it will not detect the hooking.

 To ensure that the rootkit API is not accidentally triggered by unsuspecting users, long 256-bit hashes are used as identification keys for commands.
 The high entropy provides reliable authentication.